Rakshitha-M-Rodrigo/macOS-High-Sierra-Recovery-HD/README.md

 ## You need minimum (2 Gig USB) drive

-## You need Blank SSD for Install macOS High Sierra
+## You need Blank SSD or HD for Install macOS High Sierra

 ## You need Install macOS High Sierra Beta.app (From Mac App Store)